University of Florida Homepage

 William Campbell

-William is a second-year Psychology major focusing on Behavioral and Cognitive Neuroscience.
+William is a third-year Psychology major focusing on Behavioral and Cognitive Neuroscience.
 He is interested in the development and mental health of adolescents in marginalized communities, including ethnic minorities and the LGBTQ+ community.
 William plans to attend medical school in the future.
 He enjoys watching movies in his free time and recently got into pickleball.

 Deanna McRae

-Deanna is a third-year Psychology major with a concentration in Behavioral Cognitive Neuroscience.
+Deanna is a fourth-year Psychology major with a concentration in Behavioral Cognitive Neuroscience.
 Her research interests include developmental processes amongst ethnic minority adolescents and psychopathology.
 In her free time, Deanna enjoys reading, thrifting, and listening to music.

 Lua Park

-Lua is a third-year Psychology major with a concentration in Behavioral and Cognitive Neuroscience and a minor in Education Studies.
+Lua is a fourth-year Psychology major with a concentration in Behavioral and Cognitive Neuroscience and a minor in Education Studies.
 She is interested in children’s mental health and stress and anxiety management.
 She enjoys playing piano or drum, singing, and interacting with church members.

 Firouze Rahman

-Emily Rodriguez
+Alex Rodriguez

 Cathleen Yulee

-Cathleen is a third-year General Psychology and Education Sciences double major with a minor in Disabilities in Society.
+Cathleen is a fourth-year General Psychology and Education Sciences double major with a minor in Disabilities in Society.
 She is interested in the mental health and psychopathology of young adults.
 She has experience in academia as a teaching assistant and plans to work in a crisis center.
 In her free time, Cathleen enjoys listening to music, playing video games, and watching movies and shows.

-Alejandro Zurita
+• Alejandro Zurita